A dental implant is a small fixed titanium screw that is surgically inserted into the site of a missing tooth.

 What is an implant?

-Implants are basically titanium inserts that become Incorporated into your jaw bone, which then have crowns, bridges and connections attached to replace one, a few, or all your missing teeth.
-There are many considerations in deciding whether or not implants will suit you, but this will be discussed when consulting with Trinity Dental @ Heathridge.
+Implants are titanium inserts that become incorporated into your jaw bone, which then have crowns, bridges and connections attached to replace one, a few, or all your missing teeth.
+There are many considerations when deciding whether or not implants will suit you, but this will be discussed when consulting with Trinity Dental @ Heathridge.